About

 • WPATH assessment completion for clients

-• Consultation/training for other health professionals and educators (topics of gender, sexuality, neurodivergence, chronic health, and/or eating disorders)
+• Supervision, consultation, and training for other health professionals and educators (topics of gender, sexuality, neurodivergence, chronic health, disability, and/or eating disorders, differences, and difficulties)

 Lumen is in a park, wearing noise-cancelling headphones, a pink shirt, backpack, and their Hidden Disabilities sunflower lanyard.
 They are doing the peace sign and smiling, cos they're don't know how else to pose.